MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/display-statistics.md

 First, decide if you should configure your queue to allow statistics to be retrieved by users.
 Servers may always retrieve statistics for each queue.
-Users may retrieve statistics only if the queue configuration has the "Show the number of players matching" and/or "Show the time to match statistics" settings checked.
+Users may retrieve statistics only if the queue configuration has the **Show the number of players matching** and/or **Show the time to match statistics** settings checked.

 An example of a queue with this configuration can be found in the [Matchmaking Configuration Examples](config-examples.md#enabling-statistics).

 ## Retrieving statistics

 Call the [GetQueueStatistics
-API](xref:titleid.playfabapi.com.multiplayer.matchmaking.getqueuestatistics)
+](xref:titleid.playfabapi.com.multiplayer.matchmaking.getqueuestatistics) API
 to retrieve the statistics.
 These values are aggregated and updated over time.
 For this reason, the GetQueueStatistics API should only be called intermittently.
 It is not intended to provide real-time tracking of a queue's